Jason-Tighe/fire-image-test/README.md

 Just spending some time reviewing auth continued. also mapping out new portfolio worked late only got to read/watch videos on auth

-worked on some coding challanges couldnt get to thisssss
+worked on some coding challanges couldnt get to thissssss